 en-gNB initiates the procedure by sending the SCG FAILURE TRANSFER message to MeNB.

+If the SCG FAILURE TRANSFER message includes the Next suitable PSCell IE, the MeNB node shall, if supported, store the information and act as specified in TS 36.300 [15].

 If received, MeNB uses the information according to TS 36.300 [15].

 8.7.y.3 Unsuccessful Operation